Wills, Trusts & Probate

 What is a guardianship and when is it needed?

-Yes, court approval is necessary to establish a legal guardianship in California.
-The court must review the petition, assess the proposed guardian’s suitability, and determine that guardianship is in the ward’s best interest.
-This oversight protects the rights of the ward and ensures that the guardian is qualified to manage their affairs.
-Without court approval, guardianship arrangements are not legally enforceable.
+Yes, court approval is required to establish a legal guardianship in California.
+The court reviews the petition, evaluates evidence about the ward’s needs, and determines whether the proposed guardianship is in the ward’s best interest.
+This oversight protects the rights of the person receiving care and ensures the appointee is appropriate for the role.
+Without a court order, informal caregiving arrangements do not carry the legal authority needed for medical consents, school decisions, or other formal actions.
+Court-sanctioned guardianship provides a recognized legal basis for decision-making on behalf of the ward.